 Can you go fishing in the lake?
 This was a question asked by someone recently so I will answer it here.
 No, you cannot go fishing here.
 Actually, I do not think there are any fish in the water at all but even if there was, the villagers will not allow you to.

 During the day, the lake looks more like a pond of green water but try some photography here during dusk and dawn.
 You will get some stunning shots.
 For the rest of the time, just take a walk around the lake in a peaceful setting.

 The lake is surrounded by plantations of willow and poplar trees on all sides.
 At dusk, you will find a lot of birds flocking the lake and creating a very pleasant environment.
 Boating in the lake was started a few years ago during the summer season but it stopped for some reason.
 I did not find any boats in the lake when I was there recently.

 During the winter season, the lake freezes completely and becomes the ground for ice skating for the locals.

 How to reach Nako Lake

 Nako Monastery is an ancient monastery that has been dated to the 11th century (1025 AD).
 It consists of four large halls and is the prime attraction of the village.
+The monastery boasts bright and colorful artwork and sits facing Tibet.
 Even though the village is a very small one, finding your way to the monastery can be a bit tricky and you will be better off asking the locals for directions.
 The iconographic artwork in the monastery definitely makes it worth a visit.

 Chango is a small village located about 25 kilometers from Nako towards Kaza.
 The monastery here has a prayer wheel made of Yak Skin, 3.5 meters (11 ft) in diameter, and is believed to be over 500 years old.
-It can counted among tourist places near Nako and is a must visit as you leave the village and move further towards Kaza.
+It can be counted among tourist places near Nako and is a must-visit as you leave the village and move further towards Kaza.

 Also Read: How to Plan a Trip to Shimla